-Maintenance will be carried out over the phone and/or remote connection, if possible, and subject to Ministry of Health information security procedures.
-If necessary, supplier's representatives will come to the client's premises to repair the malfunction.
+Maintenance will be carried out over the phone and/or remote connection, if possible, and subject to Ministry's information security procedures.
+If necessary, Supplier's representatives will come to the Client's premises to repair the malfunction.
+The remuneration, to the extent the Supplier shall be entitled to any, will be in accordance with the Bid.
+In addition, the Supplier will be reimbursed for its agreed-upon travel expenses up to the sum approved by the Ministry in the table below.